FelixPLee/FelixPLee/README.md

 <h1> Felix Pinheiro Lee </h1>

 - 🎓 Studying Systems analysis and development in PUCRS
 - 👨‍💻 Working in LABELO on source code analysis
-- 🛠️ Sharpening on my JS and python skills
+- 🛠️ Sharpening on my JS skills
 - 🤝 Always excited to collaborate on interesting projects!

 <br>